BasSmeets/bitbucket-cli/README.md

 This is a wrapper cli tool on top of https://github.com/BitbucketPHP/Client using https://laravel-zero.com/.
 This will help with working more efficiently when using bitbucket.

 # Configuration
-- add .bb.env file in your bb repo as per the .env.example file.
+- add .bb.env file in your bb repo as per the .env.example file
--

 ## Commands
 - create Pr `bb pr:create master --close=true --push=true`